Review: Is 7 Days to Die Worth Playing?

 Developer: The Fun Pimps

-Publisher: The Fun Pimps Entertainment LLC
+Publisher: The Fun Pimps

 Early Access Journey.

-7 Days to Die has spent almost a decade in early access, making it one of the longest-running early access titles in history, perhaps only beaten by the like of Dwarf Fortress, which was still classified as an alpha product after 20 years of active development.
+7 Days to Die has spent almost a decade in early access, making it one of the longest-running early access titles in history, perhaps only beaten by the likes of Dwarf Fortress, which was still classified as an alpha product after 20 years of active development.

 Development.